 CEOs need to insist on diversity if for no other reason than diverse teams produce better results.
 Teams with people from diverse backgrounds are better at innovating, and teams that reflect the diversity of their customer base develop products that are more appealing to their customers.
 Companies whose boards include women are more profitable.
 The data is unequivocal.
 So make the choices that lead to growth.

-High-growth companies regularly assess employees’ performance on fit with values as well as functional performance.
+High-growth CEOs lead companies regularly assess employees’ performance on fit with values as well as functional performance.
 Skipping evaluations means missing opportunities to identify, reward, and promote great performers, as well as to identify low performers who need to move on.
-Failing to recognise high performance or to address low performance will often result in high performers becoming discouraged and moving on—just the opposite of what you want if you are trying to grow.
+Failing to recognise high performance or to address low performance will often result in high performers becoming discouraged and moving on.
+This is just the opposite of what you want if you are trying to grow.